cwcyau/healthdatascienceacademy/README.md

 ## Further information

-The Academy is currently in development but for further information about how to be involved, contact us: <phd@hdruk.ac.uk>
+The Academy is currently in development and we are looking to bring in collaborative partners from across the UK to make this a truly national initiative.
+For further information about how to become involved, contact us: <phd@hdruk.ac.uk>

-## Partners
+## Current Partners

 <img src="images/hdruk-logo.png" height=80>&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/uob-logo.png" height=80>